Hepatitis B is a type of virus that can infect the liver.

 Vaccination would usually only be recommended for people in high-risk groups, such as:

-- people who inject drugs or have a sexual partner who injects drugs
+•people who inject drugs or have a sexual partner who injects drugs

-- people who change their sexual partner frequently
+•people who change their sexual partner frequently

-- people travelling to or from a part of the world where hepatitis B is widespread
+•people travelling to or from a part of the world where hepatitis B is widespread

 Who is affected?

 The vast majority of people infected with hepatitis B are able to fight off the virus and fully recover from the infection within a couple of months.
-The infection can be unpleasant to live with, but usually causes no lasting harm.

-Therefore it's important to get yourself vaccinated if you fall into one of the high-risk groups for catching hepatitis B.
+It's therefore important to get yourself vaccinated if you fall into one of the high-risk groups for catching hepatitis B.

 Your liver is your body's "factory", carrying out hundreds of jobs that are vital for life, including:

 •processing and removing any alcohol, toxins and drugs